|Kolob Canyons and Cedar Break National Monument

 scenic overlooks and the roadside pebbles in Kolob Canyons are also in red color.

-Zion National Park in Utah, USA.
-We toured Kolob Canyons on June 1, 2010.
-We drove from Las Vegas,
+Canyons which is in the northwestern part of Zion National Park in Utah, USA.
+We toured Kolob

 The five-mile scenic drive starts at the Kolob Canyons Visitor Center at the entrance and climbs steeply into a